Template Basics

 Sub CopyAllStylesGlobal ()

-' Copies all styles from Global Template
+' Copies all styles from this Global Template to the active document

 ' 2020-01-12 Charles Kenyon